from £60 /night help

 The cottage is spacious and comfortable, furnished in a traditional country style.
 Its centrepiece is the large lounge with beamed ceiling, parquet floor, lovely open fire, and stunning views.
 There is also a grand piano (available for use by arrangement).
 The lounge is light and airy in summer—with French windows opening out into the garden—and warm and cosy in winter.
-There is a separate dining room, four bedrooms (one with en suite facilities), kitchen, and bathroom.
+There is a separate dining room, four bedrooms with quality linen (one with en suite facilities), kitchen, and bathroom.
 The cottage is all on one level.

 |Size||Sleeps up to 7, 4 bedrooms|

 |Will consider||Corporate bookings, Long term lets (over 1 month), Short breaks (1-4 days)|

 |Nearest travel links||Nearest airport: Glasgow, Nearest railway: Greenock|

 |Notes||Pets welcome, No smoking at this property|

 |General||Central heating, TV, Satellite TV|